xnajasho/tp/docs/UserGuide.md

 ### Editing the data file

 FriendBook data are saved as a JSON file `[JAR file location]/data/friendbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing that data file, subjected to the following [field constraints](#field constraints)

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, FriendBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid i.e having extra/missing parameters or the edited field violates any of the above constraints, FriendBook will discard all data and start with an empty data file at the next run.
 </div>

 --------------------------------------------------------------------------------------------------------------------